rd--/blksc3/md/glossary.md

 Comment blocks, written as a left double quote (“), are statement blocks located in the _Meta_ category.
 They have a single text field which is printed, as a comment, when the block is evaluated.
+The comment should not contain any newlines, if it does only the first line is written.
 By convention synthesiser programs begin with a comment block.

 ## Comments